How Much Home Can I Afford?

-Figuring out just how much home you can afford is one of the most important questions you'll need to answer before you can begin house hunting.
+Figuring out just how much home you can afford is one of the most important questions you'll need to answer before you can begin searching for your new home.
 Let's break down the factors that help determine your price range.

 Get a rough estimate of how much home you can afford by multiplying your annual gross income — the income you earn before taxes and other deductions — by 2.5.
 For example, if your annual gross income is $50,000, you may be able to afford a home worth $125,000 (this varies depending on current interest rates and your debt and credit history).